apache/directory-site/source/fortress/testimonials.md

     }

- In the above source code you can see how I construct a new principal by creating a new attribute map with values contained withing the Apache Fortress Session xml.
+ In the above source code you can see how I construct a new principal by creating a new attribute map with values contained withing the *Apache Fortress* Session xml.

 #### 2. The Attribute Populator

- In order to populate fortress and pass it on to the client we need to override the casServiceValidationSuccess.jsp file, located at WEB-INF/view/jsp/protocol/2.0/, since its default view won't populating the necessary attributes.
+ In order to populate fortress and pass it on to the client we need to override the *casServiceValidationSuccess.jsp* file, located at *WEB-INF/view/jsp/protocol/2.0/*, since its default view won't populating the necessary attributes.
 Here is how I was able to accomplish that:

     :::XML